RyanBHuynh/PythonWebScraper/README.md

 # PythonWebScraper
+## Ryan Huynh

 A simple Python web scraper that grabs business info from the first two pages in Missouri’s Business Entity Search Tool for businesses that start with the letter A.

-The data is stored in two CSV files.
+The program makes a POST request for each page and stores the response in an HTML file.
+The data from each HTML file is formatted and stored in a separate CSV file.

 ## Installing necessary packages